CATA 101 - Fundamentals of Communication

 3. regulate the conversation - raising your hand when you want to speak in class

-4. supplement or replace the verbal message - football referee's penalty hand signals
+4. substitute or replace the verbal message - football referee's penalty hand signals

 5. establish relationships - hugging a loved one